Rust - The differences between the &str and String types

 is heap allocated and dynamically allocated.

-What are the usecases for String and &str?
+What are the use cases for String and &str?

 As a rule of thumb, I always try to use &str when the string is known at compile